jesserichmanNYC/blog/content/post/pumba_docker_chaos_testing.md

   - *names* - comma separated list of container names
   - *empty* - empty string; means ALL containers
   - *re2:regex* - [RE2](https://github.com/google/re2/wiki/Syntax) regular expression; all matching containers will be "killed".
 Use `re2:` prefix to specify regular expression.
-2. Recurrency interval - `pumba` will run specified command recurrently, based on interval definition
+2. Recurrence interval - `pumba` will run specified command recurrently, based on interval definition
   - An interval is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 3. "Kill" command
   - `STOP` - stop running container(s)